Gunnar Gunnarsson: Gunnar Gunnarsson Institute

 The farm and houses at Skriðuklaustur were donated by the Gunnarssons to the Icelandic state in 1948.
 After a thorough renovation, the newly founded Gunnarsson Institute was installed in the buildings at Skriðuklaustur in 1997.
 Its role is to support literary endeavours, with an emphasis on the work of Gunnar Gunnarsson, and to run a residence for artists, writers and scholars.
 The institute also contributes more generally to the development of the economy in East Iceland.

 During the late Middle Ages, Skriðuklaustur was the site of a monastery.
 This is now the subject of an archaeological excavation that started in 2002 and was scheduled to be completed in 2007.

 Nobel Prize nomination

 Gunnar Gunnarsson was considered for the Nobel Prize in Literature in 1918, 1921, 1922, 1955, 1960, and 1961 with 1955 the year he had the most nominations.
-In 1955, a shared Nobel Prize in Literature between Gunnarsson and the chosen winner Halldor Laxness was considered by the Swedish Academy's Nobel committee.
+In 1955, a shared Nobel Prize in Literature between Gunnarsson and the chosen winner Halldór Laxness was considered by the Swedish Academy's Nobel committee.